 How to visit el desierto Tatacoa?

 Neiva is the capital of the department of Huila.
 Many Colombian cities offer flights to Neiva and a number of buses will drive you to this city.
 In Neiva you can switch onto a collectivo ( a small buss) to Villavieja, the last village before you head into the desert.
 In Villavieja you can hop on a minibus or tuk-tuk to reach your accommodation in the desert.

-In Villavieja, you can book a number of guided tours, but I would recommend booking a private tour with a local tour guide at your accommodation, which allows you to put together your ideal tour through the Tatacoa desert.
+In Villavieja, you can find a number of organised trips for your visit to the Tatacoa desert.
+But I would recommend booking a private tour with a local tour guide at your hotel, which allows you to put together your ideal trip and get the maximum out of your visit.